bapHyv/TodoList/README.md

 ## Todo list web application

-I have developped this todo list web application with [React]('https://reactjs.org/) to practice the main concept of the library (rendering elements, components and props, State and life cycle, handling events, lists and keys, forms)
+I have developped this todo list web application with [React](https://reactjs.org/) to practice the main concept of the library (rendering elements, components and props, state and life cycle, handling events, lists and keys, forms)

 ### If you pull this project...